-Finnis explains the principle as follows: "A law once validly brought into being, in accordance with criteria of validity then in force, remains valid until either it expires according to its own terms or terms implied at its creation, or it is repealed in accordance with conditions of repeal in force at the time of its repeal".
-This means that in the British context, the work of the present parliament is dependent on the existing landscape formed by the rules of public law developed through the practice of the courts and by previous statutes.
+Finnis explains the principle as follows: "A law once validly brought into being, in accordance with criteria of validity then in force, remains valid until either it expires according to its own terms or terms implied at its creation, or it is repealed in accordance with conditions of repeal in force at the time of its repeal".60 This means that in the British context, the work of the present parliament is dependent on the existing landscape formed by the rules of public law developed through the practice of the courts and by previous statutes.
 Parliament is a public institution operating under the law, very much like all other public bodies.
 For this body to work as an institution several other principles or rules must already be in place.
-This set of principles must be part of a well-ordered constitution.
+This set of principles must be part of a well-ordered constitution.61 i) Principles of composition determine who is to become an officeholder of public institutions.
+They include the rules on Royal succession, the election of Members of the House of Commons and the appointment of Peers.
+This part of the constitution defines the composition of Parliament as a group of persons.